purplecabbage/phonegap-plugins/Android/AppPreferences/2.0.0/README.md

 Please note that the following steps are for PhoneGap 2.0

-Information on writing plugins for PhoneGap 2.0 was taken from [this blog](http://simonmacdonald.blogspot.com/2012/08/so-you-wanna-write-phonegap-200-android.html).
+Information on writing plugins for PhoneGap 2.0 was taken from [this blog](http://simonmacdonald.blogspot.com/2012/08/so-you-wanna-write-phonegap-200-android.html) by Simon MacDonald (@macdonst)

 ## Adding the Plugin to your project ##